smitpatelpro/ticket_hub/README.md

 - Moving logic from view to serializers/model can prove beneficial
 - Scope of improvement in websocket handlers
 - APIs are some what optimized for performance, but can be improved further
+- DRF permission classes can be defined for better and cleaner authorization